Mountain Capital Investment Advisors Inc Purchases Shares of 7,081 Gartner Inc (NYSE:IT)

 Mountain Capital Investment Advisors Inc purchased a new stake in shares of Gartner Inc (NYSE:IT) in the third quarter, HoldingsChannel reports.
 The institutional investor purchased 7,081 shares of the information technology services provider’s stock, valued at approximately $898,000.

 Several other institutional investors have also recently added to or reduced their stakes in the business.
 FMR LLC grew its stake in shares of Gartner by 25.4% during the 2nd quarter.
 FMR LLC now owns 5,202,837 shares of the information technology services provider’s stock valued at $631,260,000 after purchasing an additional 1,053,755 shares during the period.
-Geode Capital Management LLC grew its stake in shares of Gartner by 1.5% during the 1st quarter.
-Geode Capital Management LLC now owns 1,348,662 shares of the information technology services provider’s stock valued at $134,014,000 after purchasing an additional 20,178 shares during the period.
-Melvin Capital Management LP grew its stake in shares of Gartner by 85.0% during the 1st quarter.
-Melvin Capital Management LP now owns 1,110,000 shares of the information technology services provider’s stock valued at $110,523,000 after purchasing an additional 510,000 shares during the period.
-Bank of New York Mellon Corp grew its stake in shares of Gartner by 6.0% during the 2nd quarter.
-Bank of New York Mellon Corp now owns 726,500 shares of the information technology services provider’s stock valued at $88,145,000 after purchasing an additional 41,028 shares during the period.
-Finally, Waddell & Reed Financial Inc. grew its stake in shares of Gartner by 22.2% during the 1st quarter.
-Waddell & Reed Financial Inc. now owns 697,897 shares of the information technology services provider’s stock valued at $69,490,000 after purchasing an additional 126,743 shares during the period.
+Geode Capital Management LLC lifted its position in shares of Gartner by 1.5% during the 1st quarter.
+Geode Capital Management LLC now owns 1,348,662 shares of the information technology services provider’s stock valued at $134,014,000 after buying an additional 20,178 shares in the last quarter.
+Melvin Capital Management LP lifted its position in shares of Gartner by 85.0% during the 1st quarter.
+Melvin Capital Management LP now owns 1,110,000 shares of the information technology services provider’s stock valued at $110,523,000 after buying an additional 510,000 shares in the last quarter.
+Bank of New York Mellon Corp lifted its position in shares of Gartner by 6.0% during the 2nd quarter.
+Bank of New York Mellon Corp now owns 726,500 shares of the information technology services provider’s stock valued at $88,145,000 after buying an additional 41,028 shares in the last quarter.
+Finally, Waddell & Reed Financial Inc. lifted its position in shares of Gartner by 22.2% during the 1st quarter.
+Waddell & Reed Financial Inc. now owns 697,897 shares of the information technology services provider’s stock valued at $69,490,000 after buying an additional 126,743 shares in the last quarter.
 Institutional investors and hedge funds own 94.55% of the company’s stock.

 NYSE IT opened at $128.00 on Wednesday.
 The stock’s 50 day moving average is $128.56 and its 200 day moving average is $120.88.
 The company has a current ratio of 0.70, a quick ratio of 0.70 and a debt-to-equity ratio of 1.95.
 Gartner Inc has a 12 month low of $76.91 and a 12 month high of $165.26.
 The stock has a market cap of $11.42 billion, a PE ratio of 48.30, a P/E/G ratio of 3.93 and a beta of 1.45.